The Story of The Angel

 Having such a long and chequered past means there are a range of interesting historical features and interesting facts.
 Have a browse through.

 Its position on this key road meant Pershore was often visited by travelling monarchs.
 One of these was Queen Elizabeth I, confirmed when a portrait dating from the 1570s, thought to be of the Virgin Queen, was revealed on a wall when alterations were made in the 1920s.
 Lost for decades, this has since been recovered and is now on display in a framed cabinet.

 Reminders of the past structure of The Angel are scattered throughout the building.
 On the wall of the hotel down the former coach entrance there is a sealed door, which is the former entrance to the off-license known as the Jug & Bottle, where locals would bring their own glassware to be filled.
 The inside of the door was uncovered during our January 2016 refurbishment, and is visible in the corner of our bar.
 Our Cider Room used to be a gentleman’s only room for playing cards.
 This was served by a men’s only bar where the current bar now stands, separated from the rest of the hotel by a barrier and a stain-glass door.
 The area to the left of the bar, the current lounge, was known as the ‘Saloon’.
-This door has recently been recovered.
-There is also what appears to be the remains of another sealed door in the wood of the current wall opposite the front-left window, which is said to have led to a bar and office in the cellar.
+This door has recently been recovered and is on display in our restaurant.
+There is also what appears to be the remains of another sealed door in the wood of the current wall opposite the front-left window, which led to a bar and office in the cellar.
 Any steps that would have existed have not been found since.

 The present restaurant was constructed in 1939 on the site where the coach house and saddle room had been.
 Some of the original ceiling joists have been retained and repainted.
 It is likely that the stabling was used for racehorses for the Pershore Racecourse from the 1870s.